Why Power Apps Form Is Not Submitting?

 Introduction: A Real-World Power Apps Problem

-Power Apps is designed to make application development easier, especially for people who are not traditional developers.
+Power Apps is designed to make development easier, especially for people who are not traditional developers.
 But when something basic like a form submission does not work, it can feel very confusing.

 Many developers assume that clicking a button with SubmitForm() will always save data.